First Nations Water and Wastewater Action Plan

 - Budget 2008: Responsible Leadership, Chapter 4: Leadership at Home and Abroad

-- Budget 2010: Leading the Way on Jobs and Growth, Chapter 3.3: Building on a Strong Economic Foundation
+- Budget 2010: Leading the Way on Jobs and Growth, Chapter 3: New Investments in Jobs and Economic Growth, Chapter 3.3: Building on a Strong Economic Foundation

 - Water and Wastewater Infrastructure – Investment Report April 2006-March 2010